Lab materials

 1. step: getting user input

-We will go through this step in the class together!
+The first step will be done in class together, but you can also follow this guide instead.
 In this step we will create two functions necessary for our program.

-In the solution for this function, I’ve left in question marks in 3 places where you will have to fill the gaps!
-Hint: if the read string is 10 characters, then at the index 8 is the last important character for us which the user entered.
-It is followed by the unwanted newline character, which we must get rid of.
-To do so, we will replace it with the string terminator symbol.
+There are three blanks left in the provided solution for you to fill in.
+Hint: if the read string is 10 characters, then at the index 8 is the last important character that the user entered.
+It is followed by the unwanted newline character, that needs to be removed by replacing it with the string terminator.
+You can use the helper function for better understanding the indexes and the position you need to make the correction at.

 In order for it to compile, the two lines handling the newline correction are commented out.
 Once you have replaced the question marks, comment them back in for it to work correctly.